getsentry/sentry-javascript-bundler-plugins/packages/rollup-plugin/README.md

 # Sentry Rollup Plugin

-**DISCLAIMER: This package is work in progress and not production ready.
-Use with caution.
+**WARNING: This package is work in progress!
+Use with caution and do not yet use it in production.
 We're happy to receive your feedback!**

 A Rollup plugin that provides release management features for Sentry: